JeffMuter/obsidian_emerald/Projects/Prism/node.md

 PostgreSQL has some functionality called 'graph', where we can somehow use this to create 'edges' between location based nodes.
 Interesting.
 Very curious to look into this after the MVP stage

+Maybe to get a worker to a new node, one must build 'roads', as a thing to use resources on.